 I have photographed extensively in my homeland Goa, recording its land, culture and people, elements that express its sui generis ethos.
 I have documented the destruction of Goa's environment and its slide into the ugliness and urban chaos that characterize today's India.

-Over the past several years, I have traveled all over Iceland, to many of its remote areas, in an ongoing in-depth exploration.
+Over the past decade, I have traveled all over Iceland, to many of its remote areas, in an ongoing in-depth exploration.

 Goa’s northernmost beach.
 The village of Keri (Querim) in Pernem taluka lies on the northern tip of Goa.
 The beach here is still pristine (but don’t worry, Goans will soon find a way to fix that).
 These images were taken on a squally monsoon evening in August.